Delhi Public School, R. K. Puram: History

-Current administration

 Campus

 The school is a day and boarding school with 9,500 students on its rolls.
 It is situated in the heart of the South Delhi's urban area and has a campus of over 12 acres, along with a separate sports campus spread over 6 acres.

 Hostel accommodation is also provided to more than 400 boarders from across the country.
 The hostel facility is separate for boys and girls.
-Competition for a place in one of the hostels is intense and is awarded on a merit-only basis.